Private Client

 [email protected]

-We have the experience and expertise to ensure your assets are well protected, and our services are always delivered in a professional, sympathetic manner.
 We’re also a member of SOPS (Solicitors for Older People Scotland) which is a group of Scottish law firms dedicated to providing legal services to older people in a caring and sensitive way.

-Having a properly drawn up and regularly updated will, provides peace of mind and can avoid unnecessary future legal expense.
+Having a properly drawn up and regularly updated Will, provides peace of mind and can avoid unnecessary future legal expense.
 This relatively inexpensive exercise means your assets will pass to those you wish to benefit on your death and reduces the risk of your property (or your estate) passing on to others.
-If you’re moving house, this is the perfect time to take care of your will.
+If you’re moving house, this is the perfect time to take care of your Will.

-Drawing up a will involves naming the people (beneficiaries) who you would like to inherit your property.
+Drawing up a Will involves naming the people (beneficiaries) who you would like to inherit your property.
 It needs to be a formal legal document and be correctly signed by appropriate parties.
 This avoids it being declared invalid, in which case your property and assets may not go to the people you intended.

-Having a properly drawn up will can help to avoid certain pitfalls, such as:
+Having a properly drawn up Will can help to avoid certain pitfalls, such as:

-• Legal rights – spouses or children can make claims on an estate and a properly worded will is required
+• Legal rights – spouses or children can make claims on an estate and a properly worded Will is required

-• Intestate succession – if you leave no will, the law will decide what will happen to your estate and will involve extra avoidable expense
+• Intestate succession – if you leave no Will, the law will decide what will happen to your estate and will involve extra avoidable expense

-• Non-married couples – your partner may get nothing from your estate if you have no will, no matter how long you have been living together
+• Non-married couples – your partner may get nothing from your estate if you have no Will, no matter how long you have been living together

 • Inheritance tax – inheritance tax may be liable to be paid on the value of even a modest house, but having a will can help minimise this